Greece is a million things, and delicious iconic Greek snacks are some of the best things you can bring home as a perfect holiday souvenir.

 There is so much one can say about this magical aromatic resin from the mastic trees that grow on Chios island and the many mastic products made from them.

-Mastic resin is processed in various ways and produces delectable sweets, chewing gum that works wonders on your teeth and the fantastic mastiha liqueur, one of the best natural digestives in the world.
+Mastic resin is processed in various ways, making for delectable sweets, chewing gum that works wonders on your teeth and the fantastic mastiha liqueur, one of the best natural digestives in the world.

-Masticha is used as a spice as well, not only in sweets but in other foods too.
+Masticha is used as a spice as well, not only in sweets but in other foods as well.

 Greek mountain capers